 Vermont has a robust network of affordable housing advocates and organizations that have demonstrated great success in uplifting individual households and entire communities, an outcome that is supported in research studies that illustrate the ripple effect from housing-related services.

-At Downstreet, we think outside the box to create real, lasting change that positively impacts Vermont’s small towns while protecting the rural character that defines our green mountain state.
+At Downstreet, we think outside the box to create real, lasting change that positively impacts Vermont’s small towns while preserving the beauty and charm that our Green Mountain State embodies.
 We devote significant time and resources to understanding the needs of the communities we serve through input from community leaders, employers, and residents.
 This ongoing dialogue and our 30+ years of experience has enabled us to carefully craft a variety of programs to meet the growing need for affordable homes in Central Vermont.